 As a rough guide, this recipe serves 4.

 - 50g dairy-free margarine

 - 2 carrots

 - Sea salt and white pepper to taste

-Begin by preparing the ingredients.
-Peel and finely chop the parsnips, white potatoes, carrots, celery, onion and garlic.
-Melt the dairy-free margarine in a large saucepan, using a medium heat, then add the prepared vegetables – apart from the frozen peas as these will be stirred through the soup at the end.
+Peel and roughly chop the parsnips, white potatoes, carrots, celery, onion and garlic.
+Melt the dairy-free margarine in a large saucepan using a medium heat then add the prepared vegetables – apart from the frozen peas as these will be stirred through the soup at the end.

 Transfer 4-5 ladles of the soup to a food processor.
 Process until a smooth puree is formed.
 Add the puree to the saucepan – this will thicken the soup.
 Stir to combine then season to taste.

 Add the frozen peas and allow them to thaw, this should only take a couple of minutes.